Ballpark Chasers

 WHERE TO PARK?

 The Braves offer several parking lots surrounding Turner Field.
-Paid lots range from $8-$20, depending on the distance to the stadium and the day of the week (weekends are more expensive).
+Paid lots range from $8-$15, depending on the distance to the ballpark and the day of the week (weekends are more expensive).
 There are also several independent lots that will provide parking for under $10.
-If you arrive at least 2 hours before the first pitch, check out the south side of the stadium for a chance at street parking.
+If you arrive at least two hours before the first pitch, check out the south side of the stadium for a chance at street parking.

 WHERE TO EAT?

-Once inside Turner Field, the food is just as good!
+Once inside Turner Field, the food is just as good.
 Ballpark Chasers are in heaven with all of the options to choose from.
 The Chop-House is the Braves center field multi-level restaurant and bar.
-As for concession stands, our favorites include Skip & Pete’s BBQ, La Taqueria and the Taste of Majors.
-If you can only do one, Skip & Pete’s is a must!
+As for concession stands, our favorites include Holeman & Finch's Burgers, Smoke House BBQ, La Taqueria and the Taste of Majors.
+If you can only do one, try a H&F burger as their meat is fresh and never frozen.
+They also serve great hand-cut fries and homemade milkshakes.

 WHERE TO BUY TICKETS?

-The Braves were in the middle of the pack of Major League Baseball attendance over the course of the 2009 season.
-Consequently, tickets are generally available and easy to come by at the stadium box office before the game.
-Also, scalpers can be found on Hank Aaron Drive and Ralph David Abernathy Boulevard, from Pryor Street to the stadium.
-Unless you are seeing a near sellout or playoff game, always offer 60% of the face value and then negotiate from there.
+The Braves were in the bottom of the pack of Major League Baseball attendance over the course of the 2015 season.
+Tickets are generally available and easy to come by at the ballpark box office before the game.
+Also, scalpers can be found on Hank Aaron Drive and Ralph David Abernathy Boulevard, from Pryor Street to the ballpark.

 Ballpark Chasers Tip: 2-1/2 hours before game time, skyline seats go on sale for $1!
 The only place to purchase is at the ticket office window located next to the museum entrance in Monument Grove.
 This is a great option if you are more interested in the ballpark than the game.